 Why native advertising is the future

 You might worry that the subtlety of native adverts will lead to readers skimming past these ads, but the evidence is clear.
 Native ads are view 53% more than display ads and in one business insider report that mobile native ads saw a four times higher click through rate than display ads.
 That’s just a small sample of reports and studies which all point in the same direction.

 Native advertising leads to far higher performance and returns on your marketing campaigns.

 The only thing to do now is to start running your own native advertising campaigns.
-Fortunately, Kamila has created a guide to help you launch your first native advertising campaign, so you can get started today and see the incredible benefits.
+Fortunately, we have created a guide on native ads, so you can get started today and see the incredible benefits.

 - Banner blindness has made traditional display ads far less effective

 - Banner blindness is caused by readers identifying traditional display adverts